 So, put on your thinking caps, grab a pen and paper, and let’s dive into the wonderful world of writing prompts for kids.
 Your child’s creativity (and your sanity) will thank you!

 Need some inspiration to get started?
-Think about exploring different topics for writing prompt inspiration.
-There are many different topics and here are some ideas:
+Explore our different topics for writing prompt inspiration.

 - Animals – Writing prompts about animals can encourage children to learn about different species and their habitats, behaviours, and characteristics.